G-Corp/kafe/README.md

   end

   def handle_message(message, state) do
-    % Do something with message
+    % Do something with message (Kafe.Records.message)
     % and update (or not)the state
     {:ok, new_state}
   end